 In the early 20th century, Cleveland had the largest Hungarian population outside of Hungary.
 Beginning in 1870, scores of Hungarians immigrated to Northeast Ohio to work in the foundries and machine shops sprouting up in the area.
-Many Hungarian neighborhoods formed, the two largest of which were around E79th St. and Woodland and along Buckeye Road.
+Many Hungarian neighborhoods formed, the two largest of which were around East 79th Street and Woodland Avenue and along Buckeye Road.

-The events following WWII and the 1956 Hungarian Revolution brought additional waves of immigrants.
+The events following World War II and the 1956 Hungarian Revolution brought additional waves of immigrants.

-Today, Cleveland's Hungarian culture is visible at the Hungarian garden in the Cleveland Cultural Gardens (pictured at left), at the Hungarian Heritage Museum, and at restaurants like Balaton's on Shaker Square (originally on Buckeye Road).
+Today, Cleveland's Hungarian culture is visible at the Hungarian garden in the Cleveland Cultural Gardens, at the Hungarian Heritage Museum, and at restaurants like Balaton's on Shaker Square (originally on Buckeye Road).

 10 of 17